informalsystems/quint/tutorials/lesson4-sets/sets.md

 ```

-Now @KryptoCoffeeCat wants to write something like this in pseudo JavaScript:
+Now @KryptoCoffeeCat want to write something like this in pseudo JavaScript:

 ```
 var prevCoins = someCoins